Trump says he discussed pardoning himself but dismissed option – KION546

 “I said, ‘The last thing I’d ever do is give myself a pardon,’” the former president said.

-Trump wasn’t charged with any crimes while in office.
-In the time since, he has been indicted four times and faces 91 charges across four separate cases.
+While Trump wasn’t charged with any crimes while in office, he has since been indicted four times.
+He faces a total of 91 charges in four criminal cases – two federal and two state cases – in four different jurisdictions.

+The front-runner for the 2024 Republican nomination, Trump told NBC’s Kristen Welker that it is “very unlikely” that he would pardon himself if he wins a second term in 2024 and that he did nothing wrong.

+“I think it’s very unlikely.
+What, what did I do wrong?
+I didn’t do anything wrong,” he said.
+“You mean because I challenge an election, they want to put me in jail?”

 The-CNN-Wire